preloadTHEME_MOTEL_SIGN_SKY_GettyImages-173242542-5.jpg

 Size

 Size is another primary difference between a motel and a hotel.
-A motel is usually a low-slung structure that consists of just one or two floors and relatively few rooms.
-By contrast, a hotel is generally a larger building with multiple stories, a lobby and often hundreds of rooms.
+A motel is usually a low-slung structure with just one or two floors and relatively few rooms.
+By contrast, a hotel is generally a larger building with multiple stories, a lobby, and often hundreds of rooms.

 Target audience and length of stay

-In terms of motel vs hotel, the two types of lodgings attract a different audience.
-Since motels are mostly located on motorways, these tend to attract more transient travellers or people who just need a place to sleep as opposed to those seeking an experience.
+In terms of motel vs hotel, the two types of lodgings tend to attract different people.
+Since motels are mostly located on motorways, they tend to attract more transient travellers as opposed to those seeking an experience.

 Motels are usually the cheapest form of lodging because they don’t offer ‘extras’, so their target audience primarily consists of budget-conscious travellers.
 Motels are also designed for short-term stays (for people on road trips as opposed to week-long holidays).